Posted: December 16, 2022

-By: Stormie Foust, Administrative Coordinator at Dayspring Villa and Olivia Mayer, Director of Donor Relations with Christian Living Communities
+By: Stormie Foust Maley, Annual Giving Manager, and Olivia Mayer, Director of Donor Relations with Christian Living Communities

 Since December of 2017, Dayspring Villa, near Sloan’s Lake, has made space for a group of LGBT seniors, team members, and their allies to gather together monthly.
 This elder-driven group, LGBT + Friends, has served as a safe forum for participants to discuss challenges they have overcome and the advocacy and work towards inclusivity that they would still like to accomplish.
-The group also includes older adults from neighboring Francis Heights, an independent living community, and participation from SAGE of the Rockies.
-In addition to its monthly forums, the group has hosted two community PRIDE BBQs.
+The group also includes older adults from neighboring Francis Heights, an independent living community.
+In addition to its monthly forums, the group has hosted LGBT film nights and an annual PRIDE BBQ.

 Among their ideas and comments:

-The goal of the two-year project is to train and educate associates at six CLC-owned communities in Colorado to create a culture of equity inside assisted living communities.
-In year one, the focus will be on producing a video featuring stories from LGBT elders and team members living and working in CLC communities titled “Caring for All: Opening Hearts and Minds.”
+The goal of this two-year project has been to train and educate associates at six CLC-owned communities in Colorado to create a culture of equity inside assisted living communities.
+In year one, the focus was on creating a video featuring stories from LGBT elders and team members living and working in CLC communities titled “Caring for All: Opening Hearts and Minds.”
 This year, the video was screened and shared with team members and residents , with opportunities for conversation about the video after.

 Through this training and education, our goal is for Dayspring Elders’ vision of inclusive senior living communities to be realized.
 The work aligns with CLC’s value of We!
-Belong, which focuses on belonging and whole-person wellness and its commitment to creating communities where aging is honored and celebrated.
-Eventually, this training may be shared with other senior living providers so that they can also focus on creating inclusive senior living communities for all LGBT older adults.
+Belong, which focuses on belonging and whole-person wellness, and its commitment to creating communities where aging is honored and celebrated.
+This training has also been shared with other senior living providers at the 2022 National Leading Age Conference in Denver.